huma-engineering/huma-docs/data-collection/huma-app/getting-started/login-and-onboarding.md

 ### Onboarding

-The onboarding process consists of a number of screens that will ask you for information, consent or preferences on using the Huma App.
+The onboarding process consists of a number of screens that will ask you for information, consent or preferences on using the Huma Care App.
 The exact onboarding steps will depend on the Deployment configuration.
-Once you have completed all the steps, you can access the Huma App features.
+Once you have completed all the steps, you can access the Huma Care App features.

 ### Data processing agreement
-As the Huma App allows the collection of data from patients, you must provide informed consent to Huma as part of the terms and conditions of using the Huma App.
+As the Huma Care App allows the collection of data from patients, you must provide informed consent to Huma as part of the terms and conditions of using the Huma Care App.

 You will be taken through the terms and conditions and finally asked to consent by checking a box.

 ![Data Consent](../assets/econsent.png)

 ### ID Verification
-In some cases, it is important to confirm that the person using the Huma App is the person entering the details.
+In some cases, it is important to confirm that the person using the Huma Care App is the person entering the details.
 ID verification is an onboarding step that is used to ensure the right person is logging in to a particular Deployment.

 There are two possible steps to identity verification - documentation and facial recognition.
 With the first step, you will need to photograph a form of ID such as a passport or national identity document.
 The second step is to take a photo of your face.
 It should take around 60 seconds to complete the verification process and you will be informed via push notification once the process is complete.